Dubai Islands: Palm Deira

 In 2004, Dubai developer Nakheel Properties launched the Palm Deira project as an 11 billion dirham property development off the coast of Deira in Dubai that was due to contain up to 8,000 villas.
 Dutch dredging contractor Van Oord was recruited to start the project in 2005.

 Malaysian design firm, Teo A. Khing Design Consultants (TAK), was appointed by Nakheel to redesign Palm Deira in 2007 with a focus on the island’s infrastructure and land plot configuration.
 By early October 2007, 20% of the initial palm island's reclamation was complete, with a total of 200 e6m3 of sand already used.
 Then in early April 2008, Nakheel announced that more than a quarter of the total area of the Palm Deira had been reclaimed.
 During the 2008 financial crisis, Nakheel had put projects like the Palm Jebel Ali, The World and Palm Deira on hold.

 Renaming to Deira Islands

 In October 2013, Nakheel re-branded and scaled down the project as Deira Islands.
 Deira Islands were developed to include the Deira Night Souk, Deira Mall, and Deira Island Towers and Boulevard on the islands to develop it into a shopping, retail, and housing waterfront.
 The project added 40 km of coastline and 21 km of beach to Dubai.
-In December 2016 a bridge linking the mainland to the islands were opened.
+In December 2016 a bridge linking the mainland to the islands was opened.

 Renaming to Dubai Islands

 In 2022, Nakheel rebranded itself and the project.
-It was renamed Dubai Islands and it is expected to house 80 hotels.
+It was renamed Dubai Islands, and it is expected to house 80 hotels.
 The project has been restarted and no official opening date has been announced.

 In August 2022, Nakheel released the master plan for the islands.